videogular/ngx-videogular/docs/ngx-videogular-demo/getting-started/how-videogular-works.md

 Before you create your first video player first you need to understand the main elements of Videogular.

-* **VgPlayer**: Component where you will put all your components, directives and custom elements.
+* **VgPlayerComponent**: Component where you will put all your components, directives and custom elements.
 It usually will be your root tag.
-* **VgMedia**: Directive that will expose properties and events to VgAPI.
+* **VgMediaDirective**: Directive that will expose properties and events to the VgApiService.
 Usually added to a `video` or `audio` tag.
-* **VgAPI**: API exposed by VgPlayer that allows you to control the player from your own Components.
+* **VgApiService**: API exposed by the VgPlayerComponent that allows you to control the player from your own Components.

 Open up `app.component.html` and let's add the most basic video player that you can create with Videogular: